Mount Daniel

-Mount Daniel is the highest summit on the Cascade Range crest of Alpine Lakes Wilderness of the central Washington, USA.
+Mount Daniel is the highest summit on the Cascade Range crest of Alpine Lakes Wilderness of the central Washington, United States.
 It is the highest point in King and Kittitas counties.
 Streams on its eastern slopes form the headwaters of the Cle Elum River.

 Geology

 Mount Daniel's volcanic rock is composed of andesite, dacite, and rhyolite inflows, breccia, and tuff.
 Volcanic sandstone is interbedded.
 Just west of Mount Daniel is the Mount Hinman plutonic stock.

 Peaks

 From most vantages Mount Daniel appears to be a triple-crowned mass, but five summits can be identified.